Authentication

 Add token as part of cookie

-Bearer tokens are typically not stored in cookies for security reasons, as storing sensitive authentication tokens like bearer tokens in cookies can introduce various security risks, such as cross-site scripting (XSS) attacks and cross-site request forgery (CSRF) attacks.
-It is typically recommended to use the Authorization header for transmitting bearer tokens, as it is a more secure and standard approach.
+Bearer tokens are typically not stored in cookies for security reasons.
+Storing sensitive authentication tokens like bearer tokens in cookies can introduce various security risks, such as cross-site scripting (XSS) attacks and cross-site request forgery (CSRF) attacks.
+Using the Authorization header for transmitting bearer tokens is typically recommended, as it is a more secure and standard approach.

-However, if you still want to store a bearer token in a cookie, you can do so by setting a cookie using server-side code.
+However, if you still want to store a bearer token in a cookie, you can set a cookie using server-side code.

 HMAC

-HMAC (Hash-based Message Authentication Code) is a mechanism used for verifying the authenticity and integrity of a message or piece of data.
+HMAC (Hash-based Message Authentication Code) is a mechanism used to verify the authenticity and integrity of a message or piece of data.
 It is commonly used in various authentication and security protocols, including web application security, API authentication, and more.
-HMAC relies on a cryptographic hash function and a secret key to generate a unique code that can be used to verify the data has not been tampered with.
+HMAC relies on a cryptographic hash function, and a secret key to generate a unique code that can be used to verify the data has not been tampered with.

 Configurations